orshohat1/nextjsbasicapp/README.md

 ## Jobs and Their Purpose

+### `analyze`

+- **Purpose**: Conducts static application security testing using CodeQL for specified languages.
+- **Runs on**: Self-hosted runner.
+- **Steps**:
+  - Checkout working branch.
+  - Initializes CodeQL tools for scanning.
+  - Performs CodeQL analysis for the specified language.

 ### `set-version`

-- **Purpose**: Perform static application secutrity testing using CodeQL, sets the version of the application based on the commit history.
+- **Purpose**: Sets the version of the application based on the commit history.
 - **Runs on**: Self-hosted runner.

 ### `buildImage`